COVID-19: Counterfeiters using the pandemic to exploit consumers online

 UNREGULATED HAND SANITIZERS

-Talisman identified a 270% increase in listings of non-genuine hygiene products such as hand sanitizers and hygiene wipes in the first quarter of 2020 as compared to the same period in 2019.
+Talisman identified a 270% increase in listings of non-genuine hygiene products such as hand sanitizers and anti-bacterial wipes in the first quarter of 2020 as compared to the same period in 2019.

 These products were untested, unregulated, and likely to be ineffective.
 Many of these listings contained false claims about being able to kill the coronavirus or protection against contracting the disease.